model-checking/cbmc-training/docs/src/starter-kit/overview/README.md

 ## Configure the repository

 The next step is to configure the repository for CBMC verification.
+Choose some location within the repository to create a `cbmc` directory to hold the CBMC verification work.
 ```
 mkdir cbmc
 cd cbmc